 Coming up with a down payment for a home in Washington can be daunting, but if you’re a first-time homebuyer, the state has a few options that can help.
 In fact, according to the WSHFC, the average homebuyer scores $10,000 in down payment assistance through the agency.

 All of the following assistance programs are loans, and you’ll need to pay them back when you sell your home or refinance your mortgage or pay it off.
 To qualify, you’ll need a minimum credit score of 620 and to meet income requirements, which vary by program.
-You can also be eligible if you’re not a first-time homebuyer but purchasing in a specified “targeted area.”
+You could also be eligible if you’re not a first-time homebuyer but purchasing in a specified “targeted area.”

 Home Advantage Down Payment Assistance (DPA)